-And so, for those who do choose to mount a Dragon Throne, wielding their crown upon their brow, do so with only the greatest responsibility, one that only thinks of others before yourself.
-Great Queens and Kings, High Rulers of the land have fallen victim to their own ambitions, desires, and obsessions when they become comfortably attuned and attached to the unfathomable power of their Dragon Throne.
-A power so uncanny, otherworldly, and so awesome, it can overtake the minds of those who make their darkest desires a reality.”
+And so, for those who do choose to mount a Dragon Throne, wielding their crown upon their brow, do so with the greatest responsibility, one that thinks of others before yourself.
+Great queens and kings, high rulers of the land, have fallen victim to their own ambitions, desires, and obsessions when they become comfortably attuned and attached to the unfathomable power of their Dragon Throne.
+A power so uncanny, otherworldly, and so awesome— it can overtake the minds of those who wish to make their darkest desires a reality.”

-High King Kristoff, The High King of Bryn Mawr
+Kristoff, the High King of Bryn Mawr

-The Dragon Thrones were originally the literal seat of power in which the Elder Dragons ruled the world.
-As they sat, surrounded by their hoards of vast treasures of mundane and magic, their thrones were imbued with their ambitious power.
-The Human Dragon Thrones were forged out of the corpses of these Elder Dragons giving them control over Dragon magic that they wouldn’t usually be able to harness.
-It is unknown exactly how many Dragon Thrones still exist in the world to this day.
-However, the Dragon Thrones in Cambria were created out of the slain Elder Dragons after the wars of the Great Extinguishment, when humankind retook the realm from Dragonkind.
-Gitrix the Red purposely left the spell books and magical items necessary for human sorcerers to forge the thrones.
-She hoped to ensure that the Elder Dragons would never be resurrected by dark magic if they were entombed in a throne, and to this extent she was correct.
+We have the thrones, as we know them, thanks to Gitrix the Red, who purposely left the spell books and magical items necessary for human sorcerers to forge the Thrones.
+She hoped to ensure that the Elder Dragons would never be resurrected by dark magic if they were entombed in a Throne, and to this extent she was correct.
 However, human sorcerers simply could not remove the soul and power of the Elder Dragons from the Thrones, so each Throne, situated in the four major lands of Cambria, to the north, south, east, and west have a Dragon Throne that cannot be moved or destroyed.
-Some may have attempted to destroy them over the years, but their hopes of destroying are always dashed against the rocks of magical reality as the Dragon Thrones always regenerate themselves soon after their physical destruction as the Elder Dragon spirits would not allow themselves to be removed from existence.
+Some have attempted to destroy them over the years, but their hopes of destroying are always dashed, as the Dragon Thrones always regenerate themselves soon after their physical destruction.
+The Elder Dragon spirits do not allow themselves to be removed from existence.